 How Can I Safely Treat My Baby's Rash?

-As babies continue to grow and develop, their skin changes and adapts.
+As babies continue to grow and develop, their skin changes and adapts– and this includes dealing with baby eczema, heat rash, diaper rash, and allergic reactions.
 Rashes of all kinds are common in the early stages of a baby’s life, and once identified, are nearly always treatable.
 Whether it’s diaper rash, eczema, heat rash, or thrush, the most important tool for prevention is knowing the differences between each one, and knowing how to adapt to each.
 Remember:

 - Rashes are common, and can be treated quickly with the right solutions.

 - Your baby’s skin may take a while to heal, or could clear up within a few hours.